How to Become a Teacher in Georgia

 Learn about start dates, transferring credits, availability of financial aid, and more by contacting the universities below.

 First-time teachers in Georgia receive an induction certificate.
-To receive this certification, they must apply for a job at a Georgia-based school.
-After being hired, their new employer will apply for the certificate from GaPSC on their behalf.
-To apply for the certification, students must supply several documents, including:
+To receive this certification, you must apply for a job at a Georgia-based school.
+After being hired, your new employer will apply for the certificate from GaPSC on your behalf.
+To apply for the certification, you must provide several documents, including:

 • Official transcripts from a state-approved teacher preparation bachelor's degree